Anu-Ra-g/NeoFi/README.md

 4. Run the command <br>
     `python runserver.py`

-P.S :- I lack in experience in testing out the endpoints automatically.
+P.S :- I've made the API using Flask but if the job requires I'm ready to learn Django.
+I lack in experience in testing out the endpoints automatically.
 Hence, I couldn't create a system for automated testing.
-I'd like you to consider for me for a internship role if my application do not suffice for a full-time role at your company.
+I'd like you to consider for me for a internship role if my application does not suffice for a full-time role at your company.
 Thank You